The Reluctant Cowgirl

 If you grew up in a household that you truly believe was unhealthy or toxic, it is wonderful that you want to make a different home for your children.
 But check the all or nothing thinking.
 Allowing kids to struggle a little and figure things out on their own can be healthy.
 Giving kids guidelines and consequences is positive when its done in a predictable loving way.

-5. Develop a Spirit of Gratitude6 Ways to Break of Parenting from Guilt calf
+5. Develop a Spirit of Gratitude

 Life can be hard.
 It doesn’t always turn out how we hoped or expected.
 If we just focus on the negative though we pollute the air in our house.